rosmord/jsesh/README.md

 4. same for the file signInfo-bundler.xml
 5. run Inno Setup on jsesh-inno.iss.
 Generate a new ID for the build before building.

-*Note : we will probably use jlink as above to generate the JRE*
+- *Note : we will probably use jlink as above to generate the JRE*
+- **Important** : check if launch4j wants a JDK or a 64bit executable.

 ## Note about github distribution (for personnal use mainly)